michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 9. And he went forth, and came after him; not knowing that what was done by the hand of the angel was reality, for he thought that he saw a vision.

-10. And when he had passed the first and second guard, they came to the gate of iron, and it was opened to them of its own accord.From the will of itself.
-And when they went forth and had passed one street, the angel departed from him.
+10. And when he had passed the first and second guard, they came to the gate of iron, and it was opened to them of its own accord.

 11. Then acknowledged Shemun, and said, Now know I in truth that the Lord hath sent his angel, and hath delivered me from the hand of Herodes the king, and from that which the Jihudoyee had calculated against me.